 Subrecipients must provide services to crime victims at no charge through the ICDVAA-funded project.
 Any deviation from this provision requires prior approval by ICDVVA.

-Client-Counselor and Research Information Confidentiality
+Client-Counselor Confidentiality

-Maintain confidentiality of client-counselor information, as required by state and federal law.
+Subrecipients must maintain confidentiality of client-counselor information, as required by state and federal law.